Rogers (VTX:ROG) PT Set at CHF 345 by UBS Group

-Rogers (VTX:ROG – Get Rating) has been given a CHF 345 price target by research analysts at UBS Group in a research report issued on Tuesday, Borsen Zeitung reports.
+Rogers (VTX:ROG – Get Rating) has been given a CHF 345 price objective by stock analysts at UBS Group in a research report issued on Monday, Borsen Zeitung reports.

-A number of other equities analysts also recently issued reports on the stock.
-Jefferies Financial Group set a CHF 425 price objective on shares of Rogers in a research note on Friday, February 11th.
-Deutsche Bank Rese… set a CHF 425 price objective on shares of Rogers in a research note on Thursday, March 31st.
-Berenberg Bank set a CHF 365 price objective on shares of Rogers in a research note on Monday, February 21st.
-Morgan Stanley set a CHF 395 target price on shares of Rogers in a research note on Tuesday.
-Finally, JPMorgan Chase & Co. set a CHF 370 target price on shares of Rogers in a research note on Tuesday.
-Seven investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of CHF 395.23.
+A number of other equities analysts have also issued reports on ROG.
+Sanford C. Bernstein set a CHF 430 price target on Rogers in a research note on Monday.
+Jefferies Financial Group set a CHF 450 price objective on Rogers in a research note on Tuesday, April 19th.
+Deutsche Bank Rese… set a CHF 425 price objective on Rogers in a research note on Thursday, March 31st.
+Morgan Stanley set a CHF 395 price objective on Rogers in a research note on Tuesday, April 19th.
+Finally, Deutsche Bank Aktiengesellschaft set a CHF 425 price objective on Rogers in a research note on Wednesday, February 16th.
+Six research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat, Rogers currently has an average rating of “Hold” and a consensus target price of CHF 397.08.

 Rogers has a one year low of CHF 214.30 and a one year high of CHF 273.

 Rogers Corporation designs, develops, manufactures, and sells engineered materials and components worldwide.
-It operates in Advanced Connectivity Solutions (ACS), Elastomeric Material Solutions (EMS), Power Electronics Solutions (PES), and Other segments.
-The ACS segment offers circuit materials and solutions for connectivity applications in wireless infrastructure, automotive, aerospace and defense, connected devices, and wired infrastructure under the RO4000, RO3000, RT/duroid, TMM, AD Series, CuClad, Kappa, DiClad, IsoClad, COOLSPAN, MAGTREX, TC Series, IM Series, 92ML, and CLTE Series names.
+It operates through Advanced Electronics Solutions (AES), Elastomeric Material Solutions (EMS), and Other segments.
+The AES segment offers circuit materials, ceramic substrate materials, busbars, and cooling solutions for applications in electric and hybrid electric vehicles (EV/HEV), wireless infrastructure, automotive, telematics and thermal solutions, aerospace and defense, mass transit, clean energy, connected devices, and wired infrastructure markets.

 Featured Articles